-Section 1692k allows debtors and non-debtor who believe they are victims of unfair or illegal debt collection tactics to sue debt collectors in federal court.
+Section 1692k allows debtors and non-debtor who believe they are victims of unfair or illegal debt collection tactics to sue debt collectors who violate FDCPA regulations in federal court.
 Submit your information to a FREE* Fair Debt Lawyer by:

 - Clicking here for a FREE* Fair Debt Case Review;